-- Keep your money in a hotel deposit box or in the safe in your room.
+- Keep your money in a hotel deposit box (if reception has a safe – that would be much safer than the one in your room).
 Only carry as much money with you as you need, especially if you are going to gamble.
 Do not constantly check your money – this can draw attention.

-- Try to avoid shady areas of the city.
-Stay either on the Strip (the main area where all tourists are) or downtown on Fremont Street (a favorite place among locals).
-Try to avoid travel to restaurants located far from these two areas.
+- Try to avoid less reputable areas of the city if you’re in Vegas alone.
+Stay either on the Strip (the main area where all tourists are) or downtown Vegas on Fremont Street (a favorite place among locals).
+Try to avoid traveling to restaurants located far from these two areas.

 - Have copies of all your travel documents – keep them in a separate place.

 - Exercise extra caution if you are going to a night club.
-Don't dress too provocatively and always keep an eye on your drink, especially if you are talking to a stranger.
+Always keep an eye on your drink, especially if you are talking to a stranger.

 - Free shows in Vegas always attract crowds, so always keep an eye on your purse and hold it close if you are going to a free show.

 What to do in Vegas by yourself

 It’s legendary, and exploring the Strip is part of any trip to Las Vegas – it buzzes, glitters and glows.
 Wander the street and find somewhere to have a nice dinner and go all out with tickets to a show – go see one of Vegas’s favourite resident artists or treat yourself to a classic like Cirque Du Soleil.